myfreecomm/nexaas-auditor/README.md

 end
 ```

+## Usage

-Now all that is left is for you to instrument your code to fire the events above.
-Following the example of logging and tracking user logins, we might have this in a hipothetical `SessionsController` in your app:
+Now all that is left for you is to instrument your code to fire the events above.
+Following the example of logging and tracking an user login, we might have this in a hypothetical `SessionsController` in your app:

 ```ruby
 class SessionsController < ApplicationController